 There has been an upsurge of new and emerging virus diseases.
-SARS and MERS form the latest pandemic diseases that were identified in recent years including COVID-19 that has made the World Health Organization (WHO), other national and international health institutions, and scientists, worried of potentially deadly diseases erupting, and killing more people in a shorter time.
+SARS and MERS form the latest pandemic diseases that were identified in recent years including COVID-19 that has made the World Health Organization (WHO), other national and international health institutions, and scientists, worried of an eruption of a potentially deadly disease.

 The increased emergence of new viruses can be attributed to several factors, among them, the increased rate of human-to-wildlife contact, wild animal trade, consumption of infected bushmeat, and climate change.

 The eruption of COVID-19 in late 2019 caught the world unprepared.
 In its wake, it infected millions of people, and killed close to two million people towards the end of 2020.
 A scary disease by all accounts, it fades in comparison to unknown diseases that are thought to be more lethal, and fast-spreading.

 What is Disease 'X?'